Interview answer drill

 HighIntermediateAngular

 Angular data binding is mostly explicit one-way flow in one direction at a time: component state into the DOM, events back into the component, and two-way syntax only as sugar.
-The useful angle is when property versus attribute binding, or too much two-way binding, creates real production bugs.
+The real production edge is debugging property-vs-attribute mistakes, binding behavior under OnPush or signals, and why the wrong binding target can create a stale UI even when the template “looks correct.”

 Production mental model